Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 Monstera plants prefer warm, humid conditions and should be kept in 60-80 degrees Fahrenheit temperatures.

-When temperatures drop, protect your Monstera from drafts by moving it away from windows and doors.
+When temperatures drop, protect your plant from drafts by moving it away from windows and doors.

-In the summer, put your Monstera in a spot with bright indirect light, and out of direct sunlight to prevent heat stress.
+If you have the opportunity to place your Monstera outdoors, make sure to choose a spot with bright indirect light and out of direct sunlight to prevent heat stress, as direct sunlight can be too intense for this tropical plant.

 4. Low Humidity